HomeResources › Google LSA for Pest Control

 Should Pest Control Companies Run LSA and Google Ads Together?

-Where to start: For most pest control companies, start with LSA.
+Where to start: For most pest control companies, start with LSA alone.
 It's simpler to manage, lower risk, and the lead quality for immediate-service searches is excellent.
-Once your LSA is generating consistent volume and your team is handling it well, layer in Google Ads to reach the earlier-stage and commercial traffic that LSA doesn't capture on its own.
+Once your LSA is generating consistent volume and your team is converting first-time callers to recurring plans, layer in Google Ads to capture the termite inspection, commercial, and seasonal prevention traffic that LSA doesn't surface.

 How to Track Your Pest Control LSA Results